holderekt/information-retrieval/README.md

 ## Future Aims
-Some relevance feedback from the user, a JavaFX UI and some kind of evaluation algorithm to ensure the relevance of the documents retrieved
+Some relevance feedback from the user, a JavaFX UI and some kind of evaluation algorithm to ensure the relevance of the fileDocuments retrieved